Empower Your Practice

 1. Patient Portals and Electronic Health Records (EHR)

 Digital patient portals, integrated with your Electronic Health Records (EHR) system, empower patients by giving them direct access to their personal health information, including test results, medication lists, and upcoming appointment schedules.
 This transparency transforms patients from passive recipients of care into active participants in their health journey.
+Using patient population segmentation within your EHR, you can also send targeted, personalised health information to specific groups, such as patients with long-term conditions or those overdue for a review.

 When patients can view their records, they are better equipped to ask informed questions, track their progress, and adhere to treatment plans.
 This level of access and control significantly boosts their sense of ownership over their health, fostering a stronger, more collaborative relationship with your practice.